 \section{PBW theorem for the CoHA of a totally negative $2$-Calabi--Yau category}

 In this section, we prove the PBW theorem, Theorem \ref{theorem:pbwtotnegative2CY}.
-In the introduction we advocated for the definition of the BPS Lie algebra sheaf of a totally negative 2CY category $\CA$ as the free Lie algebra object generated by the intersection complexes
+In the introduction we proposed for the definition of the BPS Lie algebra sheaf of a totally negative 2CY category $\CA$, the free Lie algebra object generated by the intersection complexes

-To justify the name BPS sheaf it must satisfy the cohomological integrality theorem, meaning that there should be \textit{some} isomorphism as in Theorem \ref{theorem:pbwtotnegative2CY} (not necessarily defined in terms of Hall algebras).
+To justify the name BPS sheaf this must satisfy the cohomological integrality theorem, meaning that there should be \textit{some} isomorphism as in Theorem \ref{theorem:pbwtotnegative2CY} (not necessarily defined in terms of Hall algebras).
 In this section we prove Theorem~\ref{theorem:pbwtotnegative2CY} for totally negative 2CY categories, that is, we show that the morphism

-defined in terms of the relative Hall algebra product of \S \ref{subsubsection:ThecohaproductKV}, twisted as in \eqref{psi_twist_def} is an isomorphism.
+defined in terms of the relative Hall algebra product of \S \ref{subsubsection:ThecohaproductKV}, twisted as in \eqref{psi_twist_def}, is an isomorphism.